-One of the most complicated (and expensive) purchases you’ll make is likely a home.
-The process of buying a home comes with a lot of paperwork and there are a number of steps you need to follow from the time you and a seller agree on a price and when you actually get the keys to the home.
+One of the most complicated (and expensive) purchases you’ll likely make is a home.
+The process of buying a home comes with a lot of paperwork, and there are a number of steps you need to follow from the time you and a seller agree on a price to when you actually get the keys to the home.

 As you move forward, you’ll have to make an escrow deposit and follow a set process.
 Here’s what you need to know about the entire escrow process when you buy a house.

 Escrow (in homebuying) is a term that covers all the steps between the time you and a seller agree on a price and when you actually take possession of the home.
-You’ll sign an agreement and then be required to send a good faith deposit—called earnest money—to an escrow account.
+You’ll sign an agreement, then be required to send a good-faith deposit—called earnest money—to an escrow account.

 Your earnest money basically sends the message that you’re serious about the agreement.
 If you back out of the arrangement without just cause, the seller can keep the earnest money.

 The earnest money also goes toward your down payment, so if you complete the transaction, you’re not losing any money.